dartmouth-cs98/21f-macro-meals-api/README.md

 * Clone the [main repo](https://github.com/dartmouth-cs98/21f-macro-meals) to your local machine
 * Navigate to the `macro-frontend` directory
 * Run `yarn install` to install any necessary dependencies
-* Run `yarn start` to start up the app.
+* Run `expo start` to start up the app.
 You can then use Xcode to simulate an iOS device, or connect your own iOS device via LAN or tunneling via the QR code

+### API

+* NOTE - to avoid having to update the connections in the main repo, just utilize the automatically deployed Heroku server which hosts our API to test our functionally!
+* To host the API locally for testing, clone the [API Repo](https://github.com/dartmouth-cs98/21f-macro-meals-api) and run `yarn dev`.
+You will then be able to make API calls to your localhost

 ### Back End

+**NOTE:** the flask server takes a bit of time to boot up for the first call!
+If you would like to ensure that the server is up and running before you start the app, just visit [this URL](https://macroclassifier.herokuapp.com/)!

 * The [server](https://macro-cs98.herokuapp.com/api) is automatically deployed via Heroku
 * The [database](https://cloud.mongodb.com/v2/5f301a43938f013d0af499bc#clusters/detail/Macro) is hosted by MangoDB
+* The [flask server](https://github.com/dartmouth-cs98/21f-macro-meals-classifier) is automatically deployed via Heroku (see the [Classifier Repo](https://github.com/dartmouth-cs98/21f-macro-meals-classifier) for details on local development)
+* The [images database](https://s3.console.aws.amazon.com/s3/buckets/macro-meals-images?region=us-east-1&tab=objects) is stored on Amazon S3

 ## Deployment

-**NOT YET READY FOR DEPLOYMENT**

 ### Front End

 * Clone the [main repo](https://github.com/dartmouth-cs98/21f-macro-meals) to your local machine
 * Navigate to the `macro-frontend` directory
-* Run `yarn deploy`
+* Run `yarn install` to install any necessary dependencies
+* Run `expo build:ios` to build the app
+* Download the build file from expo and upload to App Store Connect via the Transporter app

 ### Back End

-* The [server](https://macro-cs98.herokuapp.com/api) is automatically deployed via Heroku
-* The [database](https://cloud.mongodb.com/v2/5f301a43938f013d0af499bc#clusters/detail/Macro) is hosted by MangoDB

-## Authors

-* Quinn Spraut
-* Anand Mittal
-* Alex Wong
-* Brandon Feng

-## Acknowledgments
+* Heroku automatically deploys the API repo whenever `main` receives an update